banianhost/nginx-proxy/README.md

 - ...

 ## `VIRTUAL_UPSTREAM`
-This Env variable can be added so that you can define your custom backends. (it should be full url like `http://my_app`)
+This Env variable can be added so that you can define your custom backends.
 This is very useful specially when we are using nginx-proxy in a swarm cluster.